Learning and Teaching summary to all courses at MPA

 Our approach to professional training highlights the importance we place upon supporting students’ learning.
 We deliver our training by offering an inclusive, welcoming atmosphere of positive training methods.
 We operate an open access policy, welcoming applications from talented individuals with the potential to succeed in the profession.
 Our “Millennium Way” reinforces our aim to provide study which meets the standards and requirements of all students who wish to pursue a career in Musical Theatre and Dance.

-Assessment Strategy applicable to all courses at MPA:
+Assessment Strategy applicable to all courses at Millennium:

 Assessment is an integral part of the learning process and must be fair and transparent.
 It must encourage learning, by engaging students appropriately in the assessment process and by offering them feedback that enables them to improve their work further.

 Assessment of practical work is undertaken both formatively and summatively.
-Technique subjects of the first and second year programme have formative assessment points in November.
-Summative assessment takes place at the end of years one and two to ensure adequate achievement allowing for progression to the next level of study.
-Each unit of study, on the fully validated courses, is awarded credits when successfully completed by the students and the credits per year allocated to Technical Studies reflect its importance and students must gain these credits in order to pass the year of study.
+Technique subjects in the Training Year Programmes have formative assessment points in the Autumn.
+Summative assessment takes place at the end of each Training Year to ensure adequate achievement allowing for progression to the next level of study.
+Each unit of study, on the fully validated courses, is awarded credits when successfully completed by the students and the credits allocated to Technical Studies reflect its importance and students must gain these credits in order to pass the level of study.
 In year three there is a summative assessment only, half way through the year, to allow for the intensive performance work, auditions and professional placements, which are a feature of the study programme at this level and follow during the second half of the year.
 The Unit is assessed in genre based tasks, which are weighted according to their significance to the achievement of the Unit.
-In years two and three a 10% weighting is given to study in a self-elected particular genre and this additional study gives the student the opportunity to build on strength and aptitude in a particular genre.

 Performance work is assessed through on-going assessment of rehearsal processes and final assessment of both solo and group performances at designated points throughout the study.
 Again, assessment tasks are weighted within the credits allocated to the Unit.
 There is also a contextual study component in this Unit.

-A professional studies portfolio is assessed at the end of years one and two and evidence of lectures, assessment tasks, reflective journal and autonomous learning activities is included.
+A professional studies portfolio is assessed and evidence of lectures, assessment tasks, reflective journal and autonomous learning activities is included.
 A final project in the 3rd year is designed to give the student the opportunity to research, develop and evaluate a ‘signature’ performance piece demonstrating individual strengths and artistic identity.